Vivek205/cricket_trivia/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-This projecto was created using React + Redux
+This project was created using React + Redux

 ## Available Scripts